jewelsofthought/neshama/site/posts/parashot/Acharei.md

 > _Wherever one finds safeguards of chastity, there one finds holiness_ (Vayikra Rabbah_ 24:6).

-n18:6] [אני ה’]{dir="rtl"} &mdash; Immorality becomes the norm of sophisticated people.
+n18:6] [אני ה']{dir="rtl"} &mdash; Immorality becomes the norm of sophisticated people.
 To such people, the strictures of the Torah may seem like inexplicable decrees.

 n18:7] [עֵרְוָה]{dir="rtl"} &mdash; _nakedness_ or _shame_.
 Immorality "exposes" something that should properly be covered, and can be rendered as _shame_.